 This module will critically evaluate the principles of modern portfolio theory and the key components in constructing a portfolio.
 It will begin with the application of theory to the development of equity based portfolios.
 This will then be extended by further diversification of portfolios to include other asset classes such as currency and bonds.
 The module will examine the role of derivatives in portfolio management and analyse different methods of active portfolio management.
 This will then be followed by an analysis of portfolio performance using various industry recognised performance attribution measures.
 Emphasis will be placed on relating real world events to the world of portfolio management.

 Likely optional modules

-You will need to choose two options from the following modules:
+You will need to choose three options from the following modules: